 In today’s news & commentary: The FAST Act makes its way to the California Senate Floor; New York companies face billions in lawsuits for paying workers once every two weeks instead of weekly.

-Yesterday, the Senate Appropriations Committee passed AB 257, the Fast Food Accountability and Standards (FAST) Recovery Act, progressing the bill to a Senate-wide vote.
+Yesterday, California’s Senate Appropriations Committee passed AB 257, the Fast Food Accountability and Standards (FAST) Recovery Act, progressing the bill to a Senate-wide vote.
 If passed, the FAST Act would raise employment standards across the fast food sector and “would make franchise owners and the companies they franchise from jointly liable for labor violations.”
 As Ben wrote on the blog last April, taking those standards outside of competition would “ensure that fast food workers actually see improvements in minimum wages, in safety and health conditions, in the stability of their schedules and in the training that is made available to him.”

 After falling 2 votes short of passing the California Assembly last June, the Act passed the California assembly on January 31 with legislators voting 41 to 21 in favor of the bill.
 The bill has since passed the Senate Labor, Public Employment and Retirement Committee and the Senate Judiciary Committee, which referred it to the Senate Appropriations Committee.
 36 organizations signed a letter to California lawmakers urging the passage of the bill ahead of the Senate Appropriations Committee vote on Thursday.